 A cutback week primarily reduces training volume (mileage).
 Most runners will reduce mileage by approximately 15-25%.
 This reduction is typically spread amongst most runs of the week.
 If you are in marathon or half marathon training, the long run may account for a significant chunk of the cutback.

 Intensity is a secondary factor in training load.
 Intensity is a stress just as much as volume.
-However, treatment of intensity during a cutback week varies more than the approach to reducing mileage.
+However, treatment of intensity during a recovery week varies more than the approach to reducing mileage.

 Some runners will feel flat without too much reduction.
 For these runners, the intensity will reduce proportionally with the mileage.
 For example, if you run 40 miles with a 5-mile tempo run, your cutback week will likely include 30-33 miles of running and a 4 mile tempo.